Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Feynman Rules:

 \subsection{Quartic Coupling $\left(nnnn; n: {\rm even~or~odd}\right)$}

 We now give the general form of the matrix elements explicitly.
-Here, the sum on KK-modes, symmetry factors and the factor $\frac{1}{\sqrt{2}}$ due to the presence of dibosonic states have been taken into account.
+Here, the sum over KK-modes, symmetry factors and the factor $\frac{1}{\sqrt{2}}$ due to the presence of dibosonic states have been taken into account.
 While writing the elements, the ordering of neutral fields are important; e.g., the combinations $h^{n}h^{n}A^{n}A^{n}$ will differ from $h^{n}A^{n}h^{n}A^{n}$ by a factor of $\frac{1}{2}$ as $h^{n}h^{n}$ or $A^{n}A^{n}$ altogether implies the presence of dibosonic state.
-Another noteworthy point is the sum of the KK numbers should be even, otherwise the elements will be zero due to the conservation of KK parity.
+Another noteworthy point is the sum of the KK-numbers should be even, otherwise the elements will be zero due to the conservation of KK-parity.